aptos-labs/aptos-core/developer-docs-site/docs/guides/wallet-standard.md

 ### network()
 **Needs to be connected**
-The dApp may want to query for the current network to get the network name, chain_id and url.
+The dApp may want to query for the current connected network to get the network name, chain_id and url.

 - `network()` no prompt to the user
     - returns `Promise<NetworkInfo>`